redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Magic.Link

-The redwood API does not include the funcionality to decode the magiclinks authentication tokens so the client is inisiated and decodes the tokens inside of `getCurrentUser`.
+The redwood API does not include the functionality to decode the magiclinks authentication tokens so the client is initiated and decodes the tokens inside of `getCurrentUser`.

++++ View Magic.link API Options

 Magic.link recommends using the issuer as the userID.

-> **Including Environment Variables in Serverless Deployment:** in addition to adding the following env vars to your deployment hosting provider, you _must_ take an additional step to include them in your deployment build process.
-Using the names exactly as given below, follow the instructions in [this document](https://redwoodjs.com/docs/environment-variables) to "Whitelist them in your `redwood.toml`".

 ```js
 // redwood/api/src/lib/auth.ts